Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Pulo Sewu (Yess, it's a troll! another Perkedel's Homestuck OC): (cough) !!!

-Cookie: (start offer each variants of Siladex to 4) (Y pose) Calm down.
-Prevent ruining the game with (both hand provide 4 variants) Siladex.
+Cookie: (start offer each variants of Siladex to 4) (Y pose) Calm down. ☝️ Prevent ruining the game with (both hand provide 4 variants) Siladex.

 (4 box rotates & flies float toward camera)

 Cookie: (camera back stick to Karkat & so on) (give Green to Karkat) Siladex M & E for Phlegm, (give Blue to Fidge) Cough & Cold for Uhuk & [Hachih](https://youtu.be/MLeqBH3UT5Y )!, (give red (Antitusive) to Juuse & yellow (DMP) to Pulo) & Non Phlegm with Antitusive or DMP.

 (illustrate! quadrant each filled with those coughers above. all at same time, hose spray cough stone with respective Siladex & the cough stone destroys)

+Cookie (all 4 quadrants): (spray hose Siladex each variants to respective cough stone clogging each throats until the stone dissolves)

 (Background Nepeta won 1 Million blur audience yayyy with Millionaire win song)